 These products are a reflection of the hard work and dedication that these women artisans have put into their craft, although they were faced with many challenges including not having money to buy materials or equipment, combined with the horrors of the conflict, they have endured, preserved, and made sure that they reflected that in their products.
 Out of those ambitions, the "Syrian Touches" brand was born to be a mark of resilience and perseverance of these women.

 Through Syrian Touches, we present you with handicrafts made by Syrian women who have turned their hardships into opportunities and their tribulations into triumphs."

-Waad Touhaima is a craftswoman and accessories maker, whose dream has been to master handicrafts since her childhood.
-She used to watch her mother knitting and fell in love with the craft, but after initially imitating her mother, Waad expanded to the accessory-making field, teaching herself the multifarious and diverse skills through hours on the internet.
+This shop has been established by a craftswoman and accessories maker, whose dream has been to master handicrafts since her childhood.
+She used to watch her mother knitting and fell in love with the craft, but after initially imitating her mother, this lady expanded to the accessory-making field, teaching herself the multifarious and diverse skills through hours on the internet.

-Through the difficulties and challenges Waad has faced, she has learned to trust herself, and to eliminate the hesitation that lurks within her, so she set out to exchange experiences with her peers and to learn from them, then applied her knowledge to her designs.
-Today, Waad continues on her path to own her own business.
+Through the difficulties and challenges she has faced, this lady has learned to trust herself, and to eliminate the hesitation that lurks within her, so she set out to exchange experiences with her peers and to learn from them, then applied her knowledge to her designs.
+Today, she continues on her path to own her own business.